McAfee: ScanAlert

 On October 30, 2007, McAfee announced plans to acquire ScanAlert for $51 million.
 The acquisition integrated ScanAlert's Hacker Safe service and McAfee's SiteAdvisor rating system to attack website security from both sides.
 It was the industry's first service to help consumers stay safe as they searched, surfed and shopped.
 The deal closed on February 7, 2008.

 Reconnex

 On July 31, 2008, McAfee announced it would acquire Reconnex, a maker of data protection appliances and software.
 Reconnex sold data loss prevention software, designed to prevent sensitive documents and data from leaving corporate networks.
 The acquisition added content awareness to McAfee's data security portfolio.
 The $46 million deal closed on August 12, 2008.

 Secure Computing

 On September 22, 2008, McAfee announced an agreement to acquire Secure Computing, a company specializing in network security hardware, services, and software products.
-The acquisition expanded McAfee's business in securing networks and cloud computing services to offer a more comprehensive brand of products.
 The deal closed on November 19, 2008, at a price of $497 million.